DaveAtDog/twode/README.md

-Asynchronous Twitter client API for node.js
+Asynchronous Twitter client API for node.js (Up-to-date)
 ===========================================

-[ntwitter](http://github.com/AvianFlu/ntwitter) is an improved version of jdub's [node-twitter](http://github.com/jdub/node-twitter), which in turn was inspired by, and uses some code from, technoweenie's [twitter-node](http://github.com/technoweenie/twitter-node).
+[twode](http://github.com/streetlight/twode) is an improved version of [ntwitter](http://github.com/AvianFlu/ntwitter), which  is an improved version of jdub's [node-twitter](http://github.com/jdub/node-twitter), which in turn was inspired by, and uses some code from, technoweenie's [twitter-node](http://github.com/technoweenie/twitter-node).

 ## Installation

-You can install ntwitter and its dependencies with npm: `npm install ntwitter`.
+You can install twode and its dependencies with npm: `npm install twode` (not yet published, so don't try).

 ## Getting started